martinhelso/OsloMet/README.md

 The command `\SectionPage` is used outside of a `frame`, unlike `\sectionpage`.

 ## Enumerated references
-The command `\enumref` inserts a reference to an enumerated item in the skape of a yellow box, like the ones used in the `enumerate` environment.
+The command `\enumref` inserts a reference to an enumerated item in the shape of a yellow box, like the ones used in the `enumerate` environment.

 ## Options
 Options are given as